yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-on-premise/installation/on-ubuntu/dashboard.md

 Tyk has its own APT repositories hosted by the kind folks at [packagecloud.io][1], which makes it easy, safe and secure to install a trusted distribution of the Tyk Gateway stack.

+This tutorial has been tested on an Ubuntu 14.04 LTS operating system.
+We will install Tyk Dashboard with all dependencies locally.

 ### Prerequisites

 *   Have MongoDb and Redis installed - see [here][2] for details.